cleuton/csv-schema-validator/README.md

 code: String,
 ```

 Validates the field against a regular expression.
+Only for `String`.

 ### Required Validation (since 0.1.0)